EtchedPixels/FUZIX/Kernel/platform-cpm22/README.md

 instead.

-Fuzix56 can be used with a common area at or below E000, fuzix48 requires a common are at or below C000.
+Fuzix56 can be used with a common area at or below E000, fuzix48 requires a common area at or below C000.

-User
+User 	(48K common, Exxx not Cxxx for 56K)

 0000-00FF	Vectors
 0100-02FF	Udata stash
-0300-BEFF	User
+0300-BFFF	User
-BF00-BFFF	Unused
 C000-C3FF	Customisation Area
 C400-		Kernel common and space